1990 Plainfield tornado: Atmospheric conditions

 Conditions were ripe for severe thunderstorm development, and with both low level and high level steering winds from the west-northwest, the National Severe Storms Forecast Center issued a Severe Thunderstorm Watch for northern Illinois valid 1:30 p.m. through 8:00 p.m.
 CDT that night.
 The NSSFC predicted a derecho-type event for later that night as rapidly developing thunderstorms along a cold front in Wisconsin would be carried by the steering flow into the Chicago area.
 One of these storms developed supercellular characteristics south of Rockford, steering 30 to 40 degrees to the right of prevailing steering winds.
 By now, mid-level steering winds had begun to veer, causing a wind profile slightly more favorable for tornadic development.
 This helped develop a high precipitation supercell.

 The "HP" supercell produced multiple funnel sightings, hail damage, and damaging winds south of Rockford before heading southeast toward Will County and dropped a rain wrapped tornado.
 This is why many in the path did not see the actual tornado but more of a wall of water and dark clouds coming toward them.
-As the storm continued south it produced a 16 mi swath of damage ranging from F1 to F5.
+As the storm continued south it produced a 16 mi swath of damage ranging from F1 to F5 intensity.
 The National Weather Service in Rosemont, Illinois, serving all of Central and Northern Illinois at the time, did not issue a Tornado Warning until 10 minutes after the tornado had hit Plainfield.
-Using the traditional radar technology at the time, until the installation of NEXRAD Doppler Radar, the storm had a well defined "hook echo" meaning the radar was picking up the wrapping of the rain around the circulation of the tornado.
+Despite radar technology being less developed than now, the storm had a well defined hook echo on radar imagery, a signature often correlated with tornadic supercells.